evkx/evkx.github.io/content/models/volkswagen/id.4/id.4_pure/_index.md

 ## Availability & Pricing

-This model had a world premiere on 10.11.2023, and deliveries started in January 2024.<div class="mt-3 mb-3">
+The Volkswagen Volkswagen ID.4 Pure had its world premiere on 10.11.2023, with deliveries starting in January 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Volkswagen ID.4 </strong>
 </a>